 In this article we will be discussing when to prefer a call or put option over a touch or boundary option.
-If you are looking for an article explaining the basics of call and put options, you can find it here.
 Some brokers list call options as “high options” and put options as “low options”.
 Please do not let these names confuse you.
 They mean the same thing.

 Continue reading below the table…

 Many traders find it easier to predict the market’s future direction than to choose the right asset to trade their prediction with.
 They are unsure whether to use a touch / no touch, a call / put option, or a boundary option.

 Understandably, too many options to choose from can be confusing.
 Still, when you understand the distinct advantages of each option type, choosing becomes easy.

 At first glance, call and put options and touch and no touch options seem to overlap.
 Both require you to predict the future price direction.
 Touch options, however, require you to predict the strength of the price movement.
 With call and put options, this is not necessary.
 If you predict rising prices by investing in a call option, you can win your trade if prices climb just one pip.
 Similarly to touch options, boundary options require you to predict the market’s volatility.

 Call and put options, therefore, are especially suitable if you can predict the future price direction, but are unsure about how strong the movement will be.
 Also, you will be able to win a higher percentage of your trades by investing in a call or put option instead of a touch option.